SilentHackerz/mernshop/README.md

-Small MERN app for a book-cataloging service with basic functionalities of adding / editing / deleting books to the catalog.
+Small full-stack MERN app for a simple shopping-list, with basic functionalities of adding / editing / deleting list of items.
+I am using Mongo, React, Redux, reactstrap (for dealing with bootstrap) and Express at the backend.

 This app has been bootstrapped with [create-react-app](https://github.com/facebook/create-react-app)